gorenje/millieons.org/t/mr_swine_ms_piggy.md

 permalink: /t/mr-swine-ms-piggy
 ---

-## Fables on Life - Mr. Swine and Ms. Piggy
+## Fables from the Hood - Mr. Swine and Ms. Piggy

-Inspiration for this comes from [aeon](https://aeon.co/essays/kalila-and-dimnas-ethically-murky-ancient-parables-on-power) - an article on the history of [Kalila and Dimna](https://en.wikipedia.org/wiki/Kal%C4%ABla_wa-Dimna).
-Basically fables in form of animals that tell us all a little bit about how life really works.

-### Mr. Swine and Ms. Piggy

 Mr. Swine and Ms. Piggy were a great couple.
 They had lots of piglets and were greatly in love.
 They did everything together and were very happy together.